josejuansanchez/research-notebook/jpeg2000_cr_mc.md

 JSIV produces significant improvements when its scalability and accessibility features, such as the region of interest, are employed.

+* The **preprocessing stage** is responsible for compressing each frame independently of the other frames into the JPEG2000 format and preparing side- information for these frames.
+The side information can include distortion-length slope tables, motion information, motion distortions, and any other side information that might be required during media serving.
+Side-information can either be generated off- line for pre-recorded media or in real-time for live media.
+Many of these operations are independent of each other and can be easily delegated to one or more machines in a content delivery network.

 ---

 ### Patents